-Jurnal Sundermann is a peer-reviewed journal that is published periodically, twice a year (June and December).
-Jurnal Sundermann publishes scientific articles in the fields of Christian theology, religious education and socio-cultural which have a significant contribution to the development of theological sciences, Christian religious education, and socio-culture.
+Jurnal Sundermann is a peer-reviewed journal published periodically, twice a year (June and December).
+Jurnal Sundermann publishes scientific articles in Christian theology, religious education, and socio-cultural, which significantly contribute to the development of theological sciences, Christian religious education, and socio-culture.

-Jurnal Sundermann editor are committed to guarantee that all procedures are directed merely to facilitate an objective and intellectual treatment.
+Jurnal Sundermann editors are committed to guaranteeing that all procedures are directed merely to facilitate an objective and intellectual treatment.
 Further, the editors and reviewers evaluate manuscripts without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or certain political and group interest.
-A software is used to avoid plagiarism among the articles.
+Software is used to avoid plagiarism among the articles.

 Duties of Editors

-Sundermann Journal Editor is solely and independently responsible for deciding which of the articles submitted to the journal should be published.
-This decision is based on validation of the article as well as the contribution of the article to researchers and readers.
-In carrying out its duties, the Editor is guided by the policy of the editorial board and is subject to legal provisions that need enforcement such as defamation, copyright infringement, and plagiarism.
+Sundermann Journal Editor is solely and independently responsible for deciding which articles submitted to the journal should be published.
+This decision is based on validation of the article and the article's contribution to researchers and readers.
+In carrying out its duties, the Editor is guided by the editorial board's policy and is subject to legal provisions that need enforcement, such as defamation, copyright infringement, and plagiarism.
 The editor can discuss with the editor or other reviewer in making the decision.

-Sundermann Journal editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or political philosophy of the author.
-The editorial policy of the journal should encourage transparency and reporting that is complete, honest, and editors must ensure that peer reviewers and authors have a clear understanding of what is expected of them.
+Sundermann Journal editors should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or political philosophy of the author.
+The journal's editorial policy should encourage transparency and reporting that is complete, honest, and editors must ensure that peer reviewers and authors clearly understand what is expected of them.
 The editor shall use a standard electronic journal submission system for all journal communications.

 Sundermann journal editor shall protect the confidentiality of all material submitted to the journal and all communications with reviewers unless otherwise agreed with the relevant authors and reviewers.
 In exceptional circumstances and consultation with the publisher, the editor may share limited information with editors of other journals where deemed necessary to investigate suspected research misconduct.

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the author's express written consent.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

 Declaration of Competing Interests

-Any potential editorial conflict of interest should be disclosed to the publisher in writing before the appointment of the editor, and then be updated if and when new conflicts arise.
+Any potential editorial conflict of interest should be disclosed to the publisher in writing before the editor's appointment and updated if and when new conflicts arise.

-Sundermann journal editor may not be involved in decisions about papers written by themselves or written by family members or colleagues or related to products or services that are of interest to the editor.
-Furthermore, each submission must be subject to all the usual journal procedures, peer reviews must be handled independently from the relevant authors/editors and their research groups, and there must be a clear statement of this effect in published papers.
+Sundermann journal editors may not be involved in decisions about papers written by themselves or written by family members or colleagues, or related to the editor's products or services of interest.
+Furthermore, each submission must be subject to all the usual journal procedures.
+Peer reviews must be handled independently by the relevant authors/editors and their research groups.
+There must be a clear statement of this effect in published papers.